Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

-In this Letter, we have shown how to build a generalized thermodynamics of phase-separating scalar active matter, starting from hydrodynamic-level expressions for the density current.
+In this article, we have shown how to build a generalized {theory} of phase-separating scalar active matter starting from a generalized Cahn-Hilliard description derived on symmetry grounds.
 Our work accounts for the phase equilibria of two {important} classes of self-propelled particles, PFAPs and QSAPs, which each undergo MIPS.
-In contrast to equilibrium systems, nonlocal contributions to pressure and/or chemical potential generically determine the binodal densities at coexistence \cite{Solon:2015:PRL,Wittkowski:2014:NC}.
-We have given in Eqs.~(\ref{eq:cond1},\ref{eq:cond2}) an {\em explicit construction} for the binodals at the square gradient level of nonlocality.
+In contrast to equilibrium systems, interfacial contributions to pressure and/or chemical potential generically affect the binodal densities at coexistence \cite{Solon:2015:PRL,Wittkowski:2014:NC}.
+We have given in Eqs.~(\ref{eq:cond1},\ref{eq:cond2}) an {\em explicit construction} for the binodals at leading non-trivial order in a gradient expansion.
 This is quantitatively accurate for MIPS in QSAPs at high density.
 In Eq.~\eqref{eq:ABPs-unequal-area} we have given a more general construction that holds beyond the gradient expansion; we tested it using numerical data on PFAPs.
+In practice, our results are obtained by deriving the coexisting densities of fully phase-separated profiles in the steady-state.
+Extending our formalism to account for the dynamical convergence to this state is an exciting challenge left for future works.
+Similarly, the fate of our generalized thermodynamic formalism when more than one conserved field is present is an open question.

-Interestingly, QSAPs and PFAPs share the same mathematical structure but with different interpretation of the variable $g$ whose gradient drives the particle current.
-For QSAPs, $g$ is viewed as chemical potential; for PFAPs, $g$ is mechanical pressure.
-Spatial uniformity of $g$ provides one coexistence condition; this is immune to gradient terms (which vanish in both bulk phases).
-The second condition involves nonlocal terms, leading to a violation of the common tangent construction for QSAPs and the Maxwell construction for PFAPs.
-These violations vanish only when the nonlocality is of equilibrium form.
+Interestingly, QSAPs and PFAPs share the same mathematical structure but their coexisting densities are selected by equating intensive observables which have different physical interpretation.
+In particular, the mechanical pressure is identical in coexisting phases for PFAPs, but not for QSAPs, due to the lack of an effective momentum conservation in the latter case~\cite{Fily:2017:JPA}.
+This fundamental difference is well captured by our formalism which indeed leads to different observables $g$ for the two models.